srmds/CoreData-CRUD-Swift-5.0-example/README.md

 	    @NSManaged var eventId: String

 	}

-The AnyObjects type is this example are [non-standard persistent attributes](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html) just attributes that are not support directly in Core Data.
-The AnyObject, as the name suggests can therefore be for example an `Array` or `NSURL` or any other object type.
+The AnyObject type in this example are [non-standard persistent attributes](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html) just attributes that are not support directly in Core Data.
+The AnyObject, as the name suggests, can therefore be for example an: `Array` or `NSURL`, or any other object type.

 ## Entity Manager